 Lunging is a simple and effective technique that all riders should learn to perform.
-It’s good for rider and horse alike and allows for many benefits.
-This technique is incredibly useful for training, which is why it’s important to teach your horse how to lunge properly.
+It’s good for rider and horse alike and is incredibly useful for training, which is why it’s important to teach your horse how to lunge properly.
 If you’ve never taught this skill to a horse before, it’s not as difficult as you might expect.
-In this article, we’re going to cover all the essential information you need to successfully train your horse to lunge so that you and your horse can experience the many benefits of lunging.

 Why Lunge Your Horse?

 Lunging can offer a host of benefits for both horse and rider.
 For the horse, it’s an opportunity to warm up before training or being ridden.
-It’s also great to help in developing balance and rhythm.
-Plus, it can help the horse to improve its gaits.
+It also helps in developing balance and rhythm and improving their gaits.

-For the rider, it’s a great chance to connect with your horse and improve your bond together.
-It’s also the perfect time to examine your horse’s gait and look for any possible injuries or inconsistencies that you need to be aware of.
+For the rider, it’s a great chance to connect with the horse and improve their bond together.
+It’s also the perfect time to examine the horse’s gait and look for any possible injuries or inconsistencies.

 Basic Training Principles